Pandas-DB/serverless-dynamic-workflows/README.md

 # Serverless Dynamic Workflows

-**Serverless Dynamic Workflows** allows you to create and deploy Python script workflows triggered by an API REST so that you do not need to think of infrastructure
+**Serverless Dynamic Workflows** allows you to create, deploy and call Python scripts in two ways:
+1. As standalone REST endpoints - simply add your Python scripts to `functions/lib/` and it automatically gets its own authenticated endpoint
+2. As part of workflows - combine multiple Python scripts into workflows

 ### Back-End Definition

-**Serverless Dynamic Workflows** is a serverless application that enables dynamic creation and execution of AWS Step Functions workflows through YAML definitions.
-Each workflow is defined in a separate file in the `flows/` directory and is automatically deployed as a state machine.
-The application provides authenticated API endpoints to execute and manage these workflows.
+**Serverless Dynamic Workflows** is a serverless application that:
+- Auto-generates REST endpoints from Python functions in `functions/lib/`
+- Enables creation of multi-step workflows through YAML definitions in `flows/`
+- Deploys workflows as AWS Step Functions state machines
+- Provides authenticated API endpoints to execute and manage both standalone functions and workflows

 ## Key Features